commonsharp/SurvivalProject-Server/README.md

 * Quests - if player 1 kills everyone, player 2 gets ko too (in the winning screen).

 # 27/03/2017
+* Lucky 3 mode is working.
+* Magic Lucky 3 mode is working.
 * Survival mode is working.
 * Teamplay mode is working.
 * Duel mode is working.